Constructions using Galois Theory: Solution of polynomials by radicals

 \item Transform cyclic extensions to radical extensions using Algorithm~\ref{cyclic_radical}. \end{enumerate}

 \end{algo}

-Note that Step 2 requires the computation of a Galois group of a reducible polynomial which has been discussed in~\cite[Section 4]{suth_galois_global}.
+Note that Step~\ref{unity} requires the computation of a Galois group of a reducible polynomial which has been discussed in~\cite[Section 4]{suth_galois_global}.
 The computation of a good prime for this computation of a Galois group is also described in that section.
+It is for this reducible polynomial that the tower of radical extensions will be a splitting field.

 To determine which roots of unity are necessary in Step~\ref{unity} we consider the $p$-th roots of unity for those primes $p$ dividing the order of $G$.
 We also consider the $q$th roots of unity for those primes $q$ dividing the $p-1$ and the $r$th roots of unity for those primes $r$ dividing the $q-1$ and so on.
 We compute GCDs of the cyclotomic polynomials for these roots of unity with $f$ and so remove any roots of unity from the cyclotomic polynomials which are already roots of $f$.